MannuVilasara/qswitch/README.md

 A utility for switching between QuickShell flavours in Hyprland.

+## Support

+**First of all, DM me on Discord `@dev_mannu` if you want to use this and don't understand how to make it work.**

 ## Description

 `qswitch` allows you to switch between different QuickShell configurations (flavours) seamlessly.
 It manages the QS process, updates Hyprland keybinds, and sources flavour-specific keybind files.

-**Important:** This tool works only with "end-4" dots installed first as the main dots, and other shells installed at `/etc/xdg/quickshell`.
-The "ii" flavour is treated as the default shell.
+**Important:** This tool works only with "end-4" dots installed first as the main dots.
+You must install the **"ii"** flavour as the default shell, and other shells should be installed at `/etc/xdg/quickshell`.

 ## Installation